One Woman or Two: Cast

-Sigourney Weaver and Dr. Ruth speak most of their dialogue in French.
+Most of the dialogue in the film is in French, including that of Weaver (an American) and Westheimer (originally from Germany).
+This would not have been difficult for Westheimer, who had lived in Switzerland and France and had studied and taught at the Sorbonne in the 1950s.

 Production

 The film was shot in France (much of it in Paris) and New York City.
 French paleontologist Yves Coppens advised on the film.

-Release

-It was released in the U.S. under the name One Woman or Two, the literal English language translation of its French language title.

-Reviews
+Reception

+The film was unsuccessful at the French box-office.

 Chicago Sun-Times reviewer Roger Ebert wrote of this film in a half star review, "Add it all up, and what you've got here is a waste of good electricity.
 I'm not talking about the electricity between the actors.
 I'm talking about the current to the projector."
 In 2005 he included it on his most-hated films list.

-Richard Harrington writing for The Washington Post said: "it's funny enough, and genial in the way French comedy tends to be."
+Richard Harrington, writing for The Washington Post said: "it's funny enough, and genial in the way French comedy tends to be."

-Frederic and Mary Ann Brussat, writing for Spirituality & Practice, rated it 3 out of 5, saying the film "abounds in zany situations" and "offers plenty of chuckles."